carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

   b LBB2

 If BB4 is the only predecessor of BB3, then we can emit BB3 after BB4.
-We can then eliminate beq and and turn the unconditional branch to LBB2 to a bne.
+We can then eliminate beq and turn the unconditional branch to LBB2 to a bne.

 See McCat/18-imp/ComputeBoundingBoxes for an example.